A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: Introduction

-Our methods are not restricted to the PNP-FBV system or to the VSSBDF2 adaptive time-stepper.
-If one is using a linear multistep method (LMM) to study a physical system that has asymptotically stable steady states, our approach is relevant in the following ways.
-1) We give a heuristic argument based on the local truncation error as to why, in general, an adaptive time-stepper would naturally find the stability threshold if the underlying constant-time-step scheme is conditionally stable when linearized about the steady state.
-As a result, if one builds an adaptive time-stepper based on a variable-step-size version of the LMM being used, one can use the adaptive time-stepper to explore the stability domain by computing the initial value problem.
-If the time-step size stabilizes at a value $dt_\infty$, this suggests that the underlying constant-time-step scheme is conditionally stable with stability threshold $dt^*$ and $dt_\infty = dt^*$.
-2) If the adaptive time-stepper reveals that the constant-time-step scheme is conditionally stable when linearized about the steady state, and one wishes to compute the numerical steady state solution up to round-off error, one can do this with confidence by using the constant-time-step scheme with a time-step size chosen smaller than $dt_\infty$.
-3) Although the adaptive time-stepper can be used to explore the stability domain of the constant-time-step scheme when linearized about the steady state, one still needs to linearize the scheme about the steady state and study the eigenvalues of the linearized problem in order to to understand stability domain features such as corners, jumps, and whether or not it's a single real-valued eigenvalue that goes unstable as $dt$ exceeds $dt^*$.
-The procedure we use to linearize about the steady state and find the eigenvalues and eigenvectors of the linearized system could be used for any LMM.
+In terms of time-steppers, if one is using a linear multistep method (LMM) to study a physical system that has asymptotically stable steady states, our approach is relevant in the following ways. \begin{itemize} \item By using an adaptive time-stepper that is built upon the variable step-size version of the LMM, one is freed from needing to guess a ``good'' time-step size for a fixed-time-step scheme.
+Either the time-steps will get larger and larger as the solution converges to the steady state or they will stabilize to some limiting value $dt_\infty$.
+In the latter case, if one wishes to compute the numerical steady-state solution up to round-off error, one then can do this with confidence by using the constant-time-step scheme with a time-step size chosen smaller than $dt_\infty$. \item We give a heuristic argument based on the local truncation error as to why, in general, an adaptive time-stepper would naturally find the stability restriction if the underlying constant-time-step scheme is conditionally stable when linearized about the steady state.
+As a result, if one builds an adaptive time-stepper based on a variable step-size version of the LMM being used, one can use the adaptive time-stepper to explore the stability domain of the constant-step-size LMM.
+If, when computing an initial value problem, the time-step size stabilizes to a value $dt_\infty$, this suggests that the underlying constant-time-step scheme is conditionally stable when linearized about the steady state, with stability restriction $dt^*$ and $dt_\infty = dt^*$. \item If the constant-step-size LMM is conditionally stable when linearized about the steady state, one needs to study the eigenvalues of the linearized problem in order to to understand stability domain features such as corners, jumps, and whether or not it is a single real-valued eigenvalue that goes unstable as $dt$ exceeds $dt^*$.
+The procedure we use to linearize about the steady state and find the eigenvalues and eigenvectors of the linearized system could be used for any LMM. \end{itemize}